Contact

 My loved one is sometimes disruptive and may be evicted for disturbing others.

-The needs of loved ones with disruptive behavior can be addressed in the PCP through behavioral support, staff training and providing increased choice and control.
-It is not uncommon for behavioral challenges to become less frequent and intense when a person has acclimated to their own home.
-Needs can also be addressed through careful choice of a place to live.
+The needs of loved ones with challenging behavior can be addressed in the PCP through behavioral support, staff training and providing increased choice and control.
+It is not uncommon for behavioral challenges to become less frequent and intense when a person has acclimated to living in their own home.
+Needs can also be addressed through careful choice of a place to live that meets the unique needs of the individual.
 Some people may prefer to live on the top floor so that they do not hear people above them, while others do better on the first floor because they don’t like heights.
-Some people benefit from sound proofing, changes in lighting or changes in the color of their rooms.
-Thinking carefully about needs when making choices in the location of the home is very important.
+Some people benefit from soundproofing, changes in lighting or changes in the color of their rooms.
+Physical changes to a unit to meet the needs of an individual can be requested as a reasonable modification under the Fair Housing law.
+The law requires that property owners provide “reasonable modifications” for people with disabilities to make necessary physical changes to the unit.
+The HSS professional can assist with determining the modifications the individual may need, making a request for reasonable modification to the property owner, assisting with choosing a qualified contractor, assisting with applying for funding to pay for modifications if needed and ensuring that the modifications are installed.

 My loved one needs a special environment that meets their unique needs and a housing provider won’t allow the unit to be modified to address these needs.